BaraaEtawi/HRSystem/README.md

 ### 3) Ingest policy data
 This builds the Chroma vector index from the policy markdown files in `data/`.

+**Important**: Ensure your policy/source data files are placed inside the `data/` folder before running the ingest command.
+Only files found under `data/` will be indexed.
 ```bash
 python -m app.rag.ingest
 # Example output: "Ingested <N> chunks into Chroma collection 'policies'"